datlt4/WLINUX/my-chatgpt-QA.md

 <details>
   <summary>Click to expand</summary>

-Certainly!
-Here's a revised version of my previous response:

-To validate a password in Laravel that meets specific requirements, such as having a length between 8 to 20 characters, including numeric, uppercase and lowercase alphabetical characters, and at least one special character, you can use the `regex` rule in combination with other validation rules.
+To validate a password in Laravel that has specific requirements such as length, inclusion of numeric characters, upper/lowercase alphabetical characters, and at least one special character, you can use the `regex` rule in combination with other validation rules.

 Here's an example of how to set up the validation rules for a password field: